hypotenuse/react-examples/README.md

   - Predictable state container.
 Store some data globally in SPA if needed
   - `immutable` helps to write reducers simplier
   - `react-redux` to bind storage to components
-  - `react-thunk` to allow dispatch thunks (functions / async action creators)
+  - `react-thunk` to allow dispatch thunks (async action creators) than are simply functions
 - `React-router` (SPA)
 - `Webpack`
   - `webpack-dev-server`